2019 Japanese imperial transition

-The 2019 Japanese imperial transition occurred on 30 April 2019 when the then 85-year-old Emperor Akihito of Japan abdicated from the Chrysanthemum Throne after reigning for 30 years, becoming the first Emperor of Japan to do so since 1817.
-This marked the end of the Heisei era and the inception of the Reiwa era, and saw numerous festivities leading up to the accession of his son and successor, Emperor Naruhito.
+The 2019 Japanese imperial transition occurred on 30 April 2019 when the then 85-year-old Emperor Akihito of Japan abdicated from the Chrysanthemum Throne after reigning for 30 years, becoming the first Emperor of Japan to do so since Emperor Kōkaku in 1817.
+This marked the end of the Heisei era and the inception of the Reiwa era, and saw numerous festivities leading up to the accession of his eldest son and successor, Emperor Naruhito.
 The Enthronement Ceremony took place on 22 October 2019.
 Akihito's younger son, Prince Akishino, is his brother's heir presumptive.
-The ceremony cost 16.6 billion Yen.
+The ceremony cost 16.6 billion yen.

-Emperor and Constitution

 Background

 In 2010, Emperor Akihito informed his advisory council that he would eventually like to retire from his position.
 However, no action was taken by senior members of the Imperial Household Agency.

-On 13 July 2016, national broadcaster NHK reported that the Emperor wished to abdicate in favour of his elder son Crown Prince Naruhito within a few years.
+On 13 July 2016, national broadcaster NHK reported that the Emperor wished to abdicate in favour of his eldest son, Crown Prince Naruhito, within a few years.

 Senior officials within the Imperial Household Agency denied that there was any official plan for the monarch to abdicate.
 A potential abdication by the Emperor would require an amendment to the Imperial Household Law, which has no provisions for such a move.

-National speech

 On 8 August 2016, the Emperor gave a rare televised address, where he emphasized his advanced age and declining health; this address was interpreted as an implication of his intention to abdicate.

 Legislation

 With the intention of the abdication now known, the Cabinet Office appointed Yasuhiko Nishimura as the Imperial Household Agency's Vice Grand Steward.
 In October 2016, the Cabinet Office appointed a panel of experts to debate the Emperor's abdication.

 In January 2017, the Lower House Budget committee began informally debating the constitutional nature of the abdication.

 On 19 May 2017, the bill that would allow Akihito to abdicate was issued by the Cabinet of Japan.
 On 8 June 2017, the National Diet passed it into law, permitting the government to begin arranging the process of handing over the position to Crown Prince Naruhito.
 This meant the Imperial Household Law was changed for the first time since 1949.
-The abdication officially occurred on 30 April 2019.
+The date of the abdication was set for 30 April 2019.